n0dev/go-slideshow/README.md

 ![Build Status](https://travis-ci.org/n0dev/GoSlideshow.svg?branch=master)

-Simple cross-platform (just tested on Linux yet) slideshow written in go.
+Simple cross-platform (just tested on Linux yet) slideshow for pictures written in go.

 **This is not ready for use yet.**